ansys/pymechanical/doc/source/getting_started/wsl.rst

 Install the CentOS7 WSL distribution
 ====================================

-When working with PyAnsys libraries, you should use the CentOS7 WSL distribution.

-You can install this distribution using an unofficial WSL distribution from the `<https://github.com/wsldl-pg/CentWSL/>`_ package or the `<https://github.com/mishamosher/CentOS-WSL/>`_ package.
+You can install the CentOS7 WSL using an unofficial distribution from the `<https://github.com/wsldl-pg/CentWSL/>`_ package or the `<https://github.com/mishamosher/CentOS-WSL/>`_ package.